InamDevilliers/Product-Details/README.md

 Alternatively, you can download the project ZIP file and extract it.

 2. Navigate into the Project Directory
-Use the terminal or command prompt to navigate into the project directory: cd trika-challenge
+Use the terminal or command prompt to navigate into the project directory:<br>
+  cd trika-challenge

 # Backend (Node.js) Setup